hertjies/pyEar/README.md

-# pyEar
+# pySpaceInvadEars
 ---
-The purpose of pyEar is to help develop the user's ear for relative pitch.
+The purpose of pySpaceInvadEars is to help develop the user's ear for relative pitch.

 ## Dependencies
 The project relies on the following: